metodicoo/dwm-full/README.md

 - libXft
 - libXinerama
 - pamixer
+- pipewire (for pamixer, and in my setup i use it)
 - xsetroot

 ## Optional Dependencies
-- pipewire
-- feh
+- feh (for the wallpaper in dwm/src/wall/forest.jpg
-- lxrandr
-- picom
-- dbus

 # Gentoo
 (sudo or doas)